AntonGrid/Axis-core/onchain/README.md

   uint64 issuedAt
 );
 Signer / private key that is allowed to send the transaction (for example, an operator key).

 2.2.
 How to use the output with a transaction builder You have two options:

-Use the printed calldata directly.
+Option A — Use the printed calldata directly
 Take the calldata printed by the script.
 Build a raw transaction with:
 to = ENRG contract address,